-- 1) The site is underlain by moderately plastic to highly plastic subsoils. - 2) Structures supported on or within these soils will be subjected to potential vertical movements on the order of 1 1⁄2 to 4 1⁄2 inches. - 3) The strengths of the underlying soils are adequate to support the proposed new streets. - 4) Based on the stratigraphy observed at this site.
-The final street subgrade is anticipated to be in the brown clay or tan calcareous clay to marl subgrades.
-The final street subgrade should be verified by InTEC at the time of construction. - 5) Ground water was not encountered in the borings at the time of drilling.
+- The site is underlain by highly plastic clays.
+Structures supported on or within these soils will be subjected to potential vertical movements on the order of 4 to 5 inches. - 2) The strengths of the underlying soils are adequate to support the proposed new streets. - 3) Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the brown clay or tan clay strata.
+The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings at the time of drilling.